jasonjas/aws-cloudformation-k8s/README.md

 AWS Cloudformation template and bash scripts to run using aws cli to provision Kubernetes master and node.
 This is for testing only

+note: This is currently only setup to work with a default VPC setup.
+It might fail if an additional VPC is created.

 # Requirements
 * aws cli
 * aws secret access keys
 * ec2 keypair named ec2-1 (can be changed in kubernetes-nodes.yaml)

-# VPC Note
-This is currently only setup to work with a default VPC setup.
-It might fail if an additional VPC is created.

 # usage
 ## Create Servers